 The Stadtmuseum Berlin has a store of around 4.5 million artefacts related to the art, culture and history of the city.
 In terms both of quality and quantity, this stock is one of the most significant city and historic collections in Germany.
-These treasures can be seen in permanent and special exhibitions and can be experienced directly during tours of our warehouse.
+These treasures can be seen in permanent and special exhibitions.
 The artefacts collected are available for scientific research and for loan to other museums.
-The Stadtmuseum Berlin is currently presenting around 2,800 exhibits in its exhibitions.

 City and Regional History

 These collections are mainly related to the historic development of Berlin.
 They have allowed the Stadtmuseum Berlin to conserve historic evidence about Berlin and the Mark Brandenburg region since the 19th century.
 These range from prehistoric fossils through spearheads, coins and early maps of the city to guild banners.
 The collections also include measuring instruments which Alexander von Humboldt took with him on his spectacular expedition to South America.

 Thanks to major collections including photos, drawings, sculptures and paintings, the visual arts are excellently represented in the Stadtmuseum Berlin.
 On the one hand, they document the history of the city of Berlin – for example, in photographs of the city from the early 20th century, or in views of the city from the graphic collection.
 On the other, they demonstrate the excellence of Berlin artists in paintings from the Berlin Secession art group or in works from the sculptural school ranging from Schadow to Begas.